How to Write a Resignation Letter + Samples & Templates

 One-month resignation letter

-A one-month resignation letter provides clarity and adequate time for the transition and also gives you more time to communicate your decision to your manager and colleagues.
-This resignation letter template allows you to communicate your intentions while respecting the time needed for a smooth transition:
+A one-month resignation letter ensures a smooth transition and gives your employer ample time to prepare for your departure.
+This resignation letter template allows you to clearly communicate your intentions:

 Owen Glen